TiesPetersen/OrderBookMatchingEngine/README.md

 # Order Book Matching Engine

-A high-performance, single-threaded C++ order book matching engine built for low-latency trade execution.
+A high-performance, single-threaded C++ order book matching engine built for low-latency order matching.
 This project demonstrates optimized matching logic and efficient order book data structures, achieving sub-microsecond latency on modern hardware.

+The matching engine processes buy and sell orders, matches them at the best available prices using price-time priority, and maintains an efficient limit order book data structure.
+It supports limit orders, market orders, and order cancellations, which are the core operations required for electronic trading systems.

 **Latency Metrics (40M orders)**
 - Average: 163 ns